-There are substantial movement data for leatherback turtles nesting at Playa Grande, with 135 leatherbacks tracked from PNMB (Morealle et al. 1996, Shillinger et al. 2008) to identify internesting, migration, and foraging movement patterns.
+There are substantial movement data for leatherback turtles nesting at Playa Grande, with more than 50 leatherbacks tracked from PNMB (Morreale et al. 1996, Shillinger et al. 2010) to identify internesting, migration, and foraging movement patterns.
+Similar data also exist from a smaller number of turtles nesting in Mexico (Bailey et al. 2012).
 These data provide good resolution on the time and spacing of leatherback movements during the internesting period (7-10 weeks, with peak nesting from Nov-Feb; Santidrian-Tomillo et al. 2007).
-The fact that turtles movements are concentrated in a relatively small area near the nesting beach during this period suggests that they are highly susceptible to spatially-explicit anthropogenic threats and underscores the potential high value of a time-area closure mechanism to reduce at-sea impacts.
+The fact that turtle's movements are concentrated in a relatively small area near the nesting beach during this period suggests that they are highly susceptible to spatially-explicit anthropogenic threats and underscores the potential high value of a time-area closure mechanism to reduce at-sea impacts.